How to Crochet The Wheat Stitch™

 What you’ll love about this crochet stitch.

-• 4 Row Repeat - The wheat stitch is so easy to memorize, and once you get the hang of it, it's quick to work up.
+• 4 Row Repeat – My signature wheat stitch is so easy to memorize, and once you get the hang of it, it’s quick to work up.

 • Easily Adjustable – The stitch repeat is a multiple of 2, so it’s easy to add more stitches or even make something small.